netspooky/pdiff/README.md

 - Bytes and offsets are 0 indexed, packets are 1 indexed.
 - Packets are ignored when they don't meet the minimum length for packet payload (default 2)
+- Currently only supports TCP and UDP

+PRs are welcome!
+This tool, like many other packet parsing tools, may have some unexpected bugs.
+Use at your own risk.

+## Requirements

+- python3
+- Scapy
+- tcpdump

 ## Example Usage